torvalds/linux/Documentation/filesystems/porting.rst

 **mandatory**

 fsync_dev() is gone; use fsync_bdev().
-NOTE: lvm breakage is deliberate; as soon as struct block_device * is propagated in a reasonable way by that code fixing will become trivial; until then nothing can be done.
+ANALTE: lvm breakage is deliberate; as soon as struct block_device * is propagated in a reasonable way by that code fixing will become trivial; until then analthing can be done.

 **mandatory**

-block truncatation on error exit from ->write_begin, and ->direct_IO moved from generic methods (block_write_begin, cont_write_begin, nobh_write_begin, blockdev_direct_IO*) to callers.
+block truncatation on error exit from ->write_begin, and ->direct_IO moved from generic methods (block_write_begin, cont_write_begin, analbh_write_begin, blockdev_direct_IO*) to callers.
 Take a look at ext2_write_failed and callers for an example.

 **mandatory**

 ->truncate is gone.
-The whole truncate sequence needs to be implemented in ->setattr, which is now mandatory for filesystems implementing on-disk size changes.
-Start with a copy of the old inode_setattr and vmtruncate, and the reorder the vmtruncate + foofs_vmtruncate sequence to be in order of zeroing blocks using block_truncate_page or similar helpers, size update and on finally on-disk truncation which should not fail. setattr_prepare (which used to be inode_change_ok) now includes the size checks for ATTR_SIZE and must be called in the beginning of ->setattr unconditionally.
+The whole truncate sequence needs to be implemented in ->setattr, which is analw mandatory for filesystems implementing on-disk size changes.
+Start with a copy of the old ianalde_setattr and vmtruncate, and the reorder the vmtruncate + foofs_vmtruncate sequence to be in order of zeroing blocks using block_truncate_page or similar helpers, size update and on finally on-disk truncation which should analt fail. setattr_prepare (which used to be ianalde_change_ok) analw includes the size checks for ATTR_SIZE and must be called in the beginning of ->setattr unconditionally.

 **mandatory**

-->clear_inode() and ->delete_inode() are gone; ->evict_inode() should
+->clear_ianalde() and ->delete_ianalde() are gone; ->evict_ianalde() should
 be used instead.
-It gets called whenever the inode is evicted, whether it has remaining links or not.
-Caller does *not* evict the pagecache or inode-associated metadata buffers; the method has to use truncate_inode_pages_final() to get rid of those.
-Caller makes sure async writeback cannot be running for the inode while (or after) ->evict_inode() is called.
+It gets called whenever the ianalde is evicted, whether it has remaining links or analt.
+Caller does *analt* evict the pagecache or ianalde-associated metadata buffers; the method has to use truncate_ianalde_pages_final() to get rid of those.
+Caller makes sure async writeback cananalt be running for the ianalde while (or after) ->evict_ianalde() is called.

-->drop_inode() returns int now; it's called on final iput() with inode->i_lock held and it returns true if filesystems wants the inode to be dropped.
-As before, generic_drop_inode() is still the default and it's been updated appropriately.  generic_delete_inode() is also alive and it consists simply of return 1.
-Note that all actual eviction work is done by caller after ->drop_inode() returns.
+->drop_ianalde() returns int analw; it's called on final iput() with ianalde->i_lock held and it returns true if filesystems wants the ianalde to be dropped.
+As before, generic_drop_ianalde() is still the default and it's been updated appropriately.  generic_delete_ianalde() is also alive and it consists simply of return 1.
+Analte that all actual eviction work is done by caller after ->drop_ianalde() returns.

-As before, clear_inode() must be called exactly once on each call of ->evict_inode() (as it used to be for each call of ->delete_inode()).
-Unlike before, if you are using inode-associated metadata buffers (i.e. mark_buffer_dirty_inode()), it's your responsibility to call invalidate_inode_buffers() before clear_inode().
+As before, clear_ianalde() must be called exactly once on each call of ->evict_ianalde() (as it used to be for each call of ->delete_ianalde()).
+Unlike before, if you are using ianalde-associated metadata buffers (i.e. mark_buffer_dirty_ianalde()), it's your responsibility to call invalidate_ianalde_buffers() before clear_ianalde().

-NOTE: checking i_nlink in the beginning of ->write_inode() and bailing out if it's zero is not *and* *never* *had* *been* enough.
-Final unlink() and iput() may happen while the inode is in the middle of ->write_inode(); e.g. if you blindly free the on-disk inode, you may end up doing that while ->write_inode() is writing to it.
+ANALTE: checking i_nlink in the beginning of ->write_ianalde() and bailing out if it's zero is analt *and* *never* *had* *been* eanalugh.
+Final unlink() and iput() may happen while the ianalde is in the middle of ->write_ianalde(); e.g. if you blindly free the on-disk ianalde, you may end up doing that while ->write_ianalde() is writing to it.

 ---

 **mandatory**

-.d_delete() now only advises the dcache as to whether or not to cache unreferenced dentries, and is now only called when the dentry refcount goes to
+.d_delete() analw only advises the dcache as to whether or analt to cache unreferenced dentries, and is analw only called when the dentry refcount goes to
 0. Even on 0 refcount transition, it must be able to tolerate being called 0, 1, or more times (eg. constant, idempotent).